Glossary of Terms used in Galvanizing of Steel

 Hydrochloric acid – It is the solution used in the cleaning stages of the galvanizing process and consisting of one hydrogen ion and one chloride ion (chemical formula: HCl) in mixture with water.

 Hydrogen embrittlement – It is a condition of low ductility in metals resulting from the absorption of hydrogen.
+High strength (over 800 MPa) steel is susceptible to hydrogen embrittlement arising from hydrogen in the acid pickling solutions penetrating the steel surface.

 Impact resistance – It is the ability to avoid damage due to contact with a forceful motion or object.
 Galvanized coating’s uppermost, pure zinc Eta layer is relatively soft and absorbs impact shock, protecting the underlying alloy layers.